Into Film Clubs

-Into Film Clubs provide opportunities to watch, review and make film.
-Start yours today.
+Into Film Clubs provide opportunities to watch, review and make films.

-A programme of archive film capturing the history of LGBT lives, cultures and communities in 20th century Britain.
+A programme of archive film capturing the history of LGBTQ+ lives, cultures and communities in 20th century Britain.

 14+ years 84 mins

 Club Leaders can rate films!
 Help other club leaders decide if this film is suitable for use in their film club by giving it a rating.